What is a Heart transplant?

 How to prepare for the procedure?

 Before the procedure, your doctor will explain to you the procedure and the risks associated with it.
 You will be educated about how the device will be implanted in your body, its mechanism of action, safety precautions, how to contact an emergency if the device is not working well or is broken, and other issues like recharging the batteries, care while showering, travelling, etc. You can ask questions about your fears and concerns about the procedure.
 You will be asked if you are taking any medications, supplements, or herbs and if you are allergic to any medications or injections.
-You will also be asked if you have any underlying medical conditions like diabetes, hypertension, or have undergone any surgeries previously.
-You can talk to your doctor about exercise, diet restrictions, medication, lifestyle changes that you must follow post-surgery.
+You will also be asked if you have any underlying medical conditions like diabetes, or hypertension, or have undergone any surgeries previously.
+You can talk to your doctor about exercise, diet restrictions, medication, and lifestyle changes that you must follow post-surgery.
 You may be asked to avoid wearing jewellery, makeup, heavy clothing, etc on the day of the surgery.

 What to expect?